Auriko vs OpenRouter: which LLM gateway should you use?

 What is Auriko

 Auriko is an OpenAI-compatible gateway built for production inference cost economics.
-It supports 300+ models across 12 providers and is actively expanding provider and model coverage.
+It supports 200+ models across 12 providers and is actively expanding provider and model coverage.
 Its core differentiation is a routing engine built by ex-quant traders that models provider pricing, cache mechanics, and user workload patterns.
-It uses those inputs to predict expected cost and choose the lowest-cost provider.
+It uses those inputs to predict expected cost and choose the lowest-cost eligible provider.
 Auriko charges 0 markup on provider token prices.

 What to compare